How long does it take to implement Microsoft Dynamics 365 Sales?

 Business Requirements and Scope

 Clearly defining your business objectives and the scope of the project is crucial.
-A well-defined scope helps in setting realistic timelines and expectations.
+This initial phase typically takes 1 to 2 weeks, including stakeholder interviews, requirements gathering, and setting success criteria.
 According to Microsoft's implementation guide, understanding the vision and business drivers is essential for a successful deployment.

 Customisation and Configuration